Siege of Nijmegen (1794): The French bombardment

-In the morning of 6 November, the stadtholder once again assured the population that he would defend the city, and even promised to relieve her within three days as soon as the necessarily reinforcements had arrived.
+In the morning of 6 November, the stadtholder once again assured the population that he would defend the city, and even promised to relieve her within three days as soon as the necessary reinforcements had arrived.
 That afternoon, the French field works were completed, and they commenced heavy howitzer bombardments around 7 or 8 pm.
 The impacts caused major panic inside the city; most civilians fled to their cellars for cover.
 Dutch troops launched desperate sorties, but at the cost of more soldiers on their own side than they could inflict on the French.
 The floating bridge was damaged, but carpenters restored it in the midst of the shooting.
-At night, several English battalions, the majority of the English and Hanoverian cavalry, and some artillery units abandoned the city.
-Dozens of English soldiers set themselves to looting houses in order to take away as many goods as they could lay their hands on to the other shore, but Dutch soldiers and armed citizens were able to arrest a large number of them, and about 50 pillagers were executed.
+At night, several British infantry battalions, the majority of the British and Hanoverian cavalry, and some artillery units abandoned the city.
+A number of British soldiers broke ranks and began looting local houses, though due to the quick response of Dutch troops only two or three houses were looted.
+In parts of the city, infuriated citizens armed with pitchforks assaulted British troops engaging in looting, detaining 50 of them; up to 20 British soldiers were summarily executed by the Dutch and buried where they died.

 The Emigrants of Damas left Nijmegen on 7 November at 9 am.
 The howitzer bombardments, which were less frequent at night, resumed the next day in all ferocity.
-Once again, English plunderers were caught.
+British troops continued to engage in acts of looting, which Dutch soldiers and a local sheriff acted against.
 Between 1 and 3 o'clock, a fire raged in the Hertogsteeg that was hard to extinguish; water was difficult to obtain, and people rather avoided the streets.
 At 4 pm, the Dominicus Church caught fire, and the flames, fed by the wind, spread to the surrounding houses.
 It was not until after the steeple had collapsed that the fire would be extinguished around 11 pm.
 However, a new fire in the Hertogsteeg could not be tamed, and several homes completely turned into ashes.
 The City Council held a meeting at 7 o'clock, but most regenten had already fled the city by then.